The answer is Yes, despite people debating over this for years.

 4 Reasons Why Boxing Is A Martial Art

-To call boxing a martial art, because it meet the 4 main criteria:
+To call boxing a martial art, because it meets the 4 main criteria:

 1. It Can Be Used In A War